LucasSD/docvault/coding-exercise-main/README.md

 I seriously considered using Notion to journal my progress, since it's what you use at Nomio.
 I signed up and it certainly looks helpful.

 I have not yet implemented file validation based on MIME.
-I understand this will be essential before deployment, togther with other security improvements.
+I understand this will be essential before deployment, together with other security improvements.

 I have a separate test_settings file.